Twin Falls County assistance programs.

 Community Council of Idaho - Twin Falls

-Some of the educational and/or financial assistance programs range from English as second language (improving job skills for H & W clients), Bilingual aids education, rental emergency, free food, Head Start, or information on scholarships for low income individuals.
+Some of the educational and/or financial assistance programs range from English as second language (improving job skills for H & W clients), and Bilingual aids education.
+There may also be rental emergency, free food, Head Start, or information on scholarships for low income individuals.
 The agency will also help with transportation costs (ie bus tickets in emergency).
 Phone (208) 734-3336, or find other sources of free vouchers for gasoline.

 Salvation Army of Twin Falls